 The SBL Handbook of Style is aimed at a primary audience of “authors” who are submitting “manuscripts” for publication.
 However, the style and principles are applicable to student essays.

 The SBL and Turabian style books are available for purchase in our bookstore, and are found in the Reference section of the Library.

 You may also choose to employ citation software, e.g., as available with Word in Office 2007.
 While these programs save time, they vary in quality.
 Students must be able to review the citations for accuracy and completeness.

-For more information on Zotero, a citation tool that can work as a plug-in with your Firefox browser as well as Word, click here.
+Zotero is a citation tool that can work as a plug-in with your Firefox browser as well as Word.